deltafi/deltafi/deltafi-docs/public/docs/flows.md

 ### Ingress Flows

-Ingress flows steer data through an optional series of Transform Actions and into a Load or Join Action.
+Ingress flows steer data through an optional series of Transform Actions and into a Load Action.

 ```json
 {